malpower/newnewman/README.md

 # newnewman
-man cli tool to run multiple newman instances simultaneously.
+a cli tool to run multiple newman instances simultaneously.